lrsk64/space-odissey/README.md

 # space-odissey
-Simple game made using python, course project
+Simple game made using python, course project.
 For correct work you need to install Pygame